Nepal Police: Nepal Police Hospital

 Nepal Police Hospital was inaugurated by the late king Birendra Bir Bikram Shah Dev on the 27th of Chaitra, 2040 BS.
 It was established to provide free health services to in-service policemen, their families, and ex-servicemen and their spouses.
 The hospital commenced OPD services and 25 bedded indoor services through 5 medical doctors, a few nurses, paramedics and administrative staff.
 The infrastructure then was built with the financial support of the Government of Nepal and the voluntary contribution of the police personnel.
 Some instruments and equipment were donated by the Government of India and a Japanese club.
-The Government of Nepal has been bearing all the expenses of the hospital ever since its establishment (infrastructure development, upgrading human resources and equipment).
-The routine annual budget allocated by the government to the hospital is inadequate to meet the increasing demand for health services for the staff of the Police organization.
-Therefore, Prahari Kalyan Kosh (Police Welfare Fund) of Nepal Police has established a trust to provide health services to the family members of the serving policemen ex-servicemen and their spouses.
-The fund supports to purchase of medicines for physically and mentally handicapped and Renal Failure patients.
-It also provides a variable additional budget every year to further support the above-mentioned group of patients.
-Though the spectrum of services provided by the hospital in the initial stage was minimal, it had a great positive impact on all the policemen and medical professionals.